vladimir-vg/dedalus/docs/stdlib_api.md

-All response tuples from stdlib runtime are sent once, on next tick or later. `rt:` is just a prefix for the fact name.
-It brings to change to the Dedalus semantics.
+All response tuples from stdlib runtime are sent once, on next tick or later. `rt:` is just a prefix for the tuple name.
+It brings no change to the Dedalus semantics.
+It seems reasonable to use tuples without prefixes only between nodes of the same kind.

 # Timers